“Social, Emotional, and Community Health—Humanities Interventions”

 (may view live stream from PHSC 6th floor event space)

-• Exploring Bioethics through Xenotransplantation Narratives: Social Isolation and Discrimination in Pig-Heart Boy and We Ate the Children Last
+• Exploring Bioethics through Xenotransplantation Narratives: Social Isolation and Discrimination in Pig-Heart Boy and We Ate the Children Last (NO recording)

 • Jerika Sanderson, University of Waterloo